 THE success of the SOUTHERN TONIC is unprecedented.
-It has been anxiously sought after by all persons in every part of the United States, and its widely extended distribution has and its vicinity.
-Office on the Main street two doors below M Kain's Drug Store.
-May 13 tf try but a few years since, it is now found in all the principal towns and villages in the Union, and its virtues as a cure for Ague and Fever, and as a general Tonic, are appreciated by all who have used it.
-Being as it professes a compound of Southern Vegetables, it is needless to offer the as-Southern Vegetables, it is needless to offer the assurance that there is no Arsenic, Mercury, nor any thing in the least hurtful to the human constitution in the leas surance that there is no Arsenic, Mercury, nor any tion in it.
-It will be found a valuable Medicina in all cases of Dyposta and disorganised Stomach and Dowels, and patients convalescing from Ellious Fever, will derive the most important benefits from the use of the Southern Tonic.
+It has been anxiously sought after by all persons in every part of the United States, and its widely extended distribution has been owing to the many requests received from every section of the South and South West.
+Although it originated in an obscure part of the country but a few years since, it is now found in all the principal towns and villages in the Union, and its virtues as a cure for Ague and Fever, and as a general Tonic, are appreciated by all who have used it.
+Being as it professes a compound of Southern Vegetables, it is needless to offer the assurance that there is no Arsenic, Mercury, nor any thing in the least hurtful to the human constitution in it.
+It will be found a valuable Medicine in all cases of December and discognized Stomests. in all cases of Dyspepsia and disorganised Stomach and Bowels, and patients convalescing from Eillious Fever, will derive the most important benefits from the use of the Southern Tonic.
 It may be administered to children and infants of the most tender age with the utmost safety.
 Prepared by Coster and Coxe at their Labratory, at Montgomery Alabama.
 For sale by their appointed agent, JAMES R. McKAIN.
 June 3.
-1 tf
+1